 Committed to Continuous Improvement

-In addition to growing a healthy food that people love, the California almond community is dedicated to producing an economically, environmentally and socially responsible crop for California.
-Recognizing our local role in California agriculture and global role as a powerhouse in almond production, we're working to grow almonds in better, safer, and healthier ways, protecting our communities and environment.
+In addition to growing a healthy food that people love, the California almond community is working to grow almonds in better, safer, and healthier ways, protecting our communities and environment.

-The Almond Orchard 2025 Goals are the latest way the California almond community is committed to continuous improvement.
+The Almond Orchard 2025 Goals build off decades of previous achievements and are a tangible example of the California almond community's commitment to continuous improvement.

 Achieving Zero Waste In Our Orchards

 Almonds grow in a shell, protected by a hull, on a tree: products traditionally used for livestock bedding, dairy feed and electricity generation.
-Changing markets for these coproducts are spurring innovation for higher value uses, both economically and environmentally, with promising leads in the areas of recycled plastics, fuel, beer and more.
+With changing markets for these coproducts, the almond community is spurring innovation for higher value and more sustainable uses.
 By 2025, the California almond community commits to achieve zero waste in our orchards by putting everything we grow to optimal use.

 Further Reducing the Water Used to Grow Almonds